just-kiss-it/u_will/mx19-1-kde-by-jki.md

 ### I was just trying to keep the *riffraff* off the Forum!

-Anyway, I didn't think about the fact that they might not want a link to a NSFW site on their forum, so I'll go in and edit that as soon as possible.
-But yeah, if you can handle possibly witnessing a sex toy advertisement at the top or bottom of the page, that thread on **8kun** is a good place for questions and comments:
+Anyway, I didn't think about the fact that they might not want a link to a NSFW site on their forum, so I went in and edited that.
+But yeah, if you can handle possibly seeing a sex toy advertisement at the top or bottom of the page, [that thread on **>>>/freedomzine/**](https://8kun.top/freedomzine/res/1418.html) is a good place for questions and comments:

 #### [https://8kun.top/freedomzine/res/1418.html](https://8kun.top/freedomzine/res/1418.html)